ULWAZI RESEARCH PROGRAMME

 The work is varied, the days are full and interesting and the research skills and the knowledge that you gain at Ulwazi will serve your life and career.
 If you are interested in photography, you will have the opportunity to learn from our resident photography expert.

-We offer a 2-week, 4-week, 8-week and 12-week programme to suit your requirements.
+We offer a 2-week and 4-week programme to suit your requirements.
 Safari-style accommodation is provided in thatched chalets at our Intibane Research & Training Centre.
 For more information and rates, please visit the Ulwazi website.